bradbell/cppad_py/sphinx/test_out/child_cmd.rst

 Links
 *****
-The child link command also places links to all the children of the current at the location of the command.
+The child link and table commands also place links to all the children of the current at the location of the command.
+The links are displayed using the title for eeach section.
+The child table command includes the section name next to the title.
 You can place a heading directly before the links to make them easier to find.

 .. meta::